BDC Hamburger Icon

 There is no universal answer.
 As each business operates uniquely, the frequency of lending and borrowing compared to incoming revenue can be dramatically different across industries and businesses.
 A starting rule of thumb is to check at least once each quarter.
 Many businesses might prefer to check monthly.
 Doing so more often than that is likely unnecessary.

 Business credit scores don’t look like personal credit scores.
-A perfect business score is 100, meaning you usually pay 30 days early.
+As mentioned above, a perfect business score is 100, meaning you usually pay 30 days early.
 A 90 means you pay 20 days early, and an 80 means you pay right on time.
 By most standards, 80 and above is the very good range and will get you favorable interest rates.
 If your score is between 50 and 79, you are in the good or fair range: You pay all of your bills, but some are late.
 Anything below 50 will set off red flags and impact your ability to borrow money.

 Plenty of companies offer free credit reports.
 It’s often best to go to the source.
 Nav and Experian offer free reports, but there are limits on how many free reports you can get in a year.